OlympusDAO-Education/Documentation/basics/basics.md

 ## What is a rebase?

-Rebase is a mechanism by which your staked OHM balance increases automatically.
-When new OHM are minted by the protocol, a large portion of it goes to the stakers.
-Because stakers only see staked OHM balance instead of OHM, the protocol utilizes the rebase mechanism to increase the staked OHM balance so that 1 staked OHM is always redeemable for 1 OHM.
+A rebase occurs every epoch; 2200 ETH blocks (approximately every 8 hours.
+During a rebase, all sOHM receives the Next Reward Yield (whether or not they're in a wsOHM wrapper).
+This rebasing is done to match the quantity of sOHM held with the OHM emitted at the close of the epoch.
+The protocol does this so that 1 OHM is always redeemable for 1 sOHM.

 ## What is reward yield?